Jtoosh/itc210/notes.md

 >Something interesting that I noticed as I worked on hw2 was the annoying dependency that was created between element positions when I used absolute positioning.
 Anytime I wanted to slightly edit an element, I would have to edit the position of several others.
 Something I'll need to look out for in the future is avoiding that, and knowing how to manage it.
 I think a better understanding of how the CSS positioning properties work will help me with that.

+To get a decent walkthrough on getting a 5-box layout using different CSS methods, [click here](https://byu-itc-210.github.io/walkthrough/FiveBoxCss)

 ### Lecture 9.13.24: Javascipt Intro

 **`var`, `let`, and `const`**